mwilliamson/kotlin-shed-b-compiler/README.md

 * Consider how to handle functions that have multiple non local return effects
   * Forbid?
   * Allow if different, non-overlapping types?
 How to distinguish them in type system and implementation?

-* Handle effect stacks properly
-  * Effect handlers need to run using the effect handlers of the outer scope, but without stomping the effect handler stack in case of resumption.
-  * For early exit, effect handler stack must be unwound.